It's 'Modi media poll', INDIA bloc will get 295 seats: Rahul Gandhi on exit polls

-New Delhi: Terming the exit polls "bogus", the Congress on Sunday said they were a "deliberate attempt" to justify rigging of the elections and part of "psychological games" being played by Prime Minister Narendra Modi to lower the morale of the INDIA bloc workers.
+New Delhi, Jun 2 (PTI) Terming the exit polls "bogus", the Congress on Sunday said they were a "deliberate attempt to justify rigging" of the elections and part of "psychological games" being played by Prime Minister Narendra Modi to lower the morale of the INDIA bloc workers.

 Former Congress president Rahul Gandhi dubbed the exit polls as "Modi media poll".